Skip to main content

 • Data Provider and Consumer

-This document focuses on the Business Partner Gate API (short: Gate API) that is part of the Business Partner Data Management (BPDM) described on the BPDM Catena-X Website.
+This document focuses on the Business Partner Gate API (short: Gate API) that is part of the Business Partner Data Management (BPDM) use case described on the BPDM website.
 It is relevant for core service providers who want to provide services for uploading and downloading business partner master data records with the aim of cleansing and enriching them and thus create a high-quality business partner data record (Golden Record), which is identified by the business partner number (BPN).
 It is also relevant for onboarding service providers, business application providers as well as data providers and consumers who want to use such services.

 Not in scope are the structure and logic of the business partner number itself and the mechanism on how the business partner number is issued.
-There is a separate standard for this: CX-0010 Business Partner Number 2.0.0.
+There is a separate standard for this: CX-0010 Business Partner Number 3.0.0.

 Not in scope are the requirements of cleansing and enriching the business partner data records with the aim to create a Golden Record.
-There is a separate standard for this: CX-0076 Golden Record End to End Requirements Standard 1.2.0.
+There is a separate standard for this: CX-0076 Golden Record End to End Requirements Standard 1.5.0.

 1.2 CONTEXT AND ARCHITECTURE FIT